 Symptoms develop gradually and include:

 HHS can be fatal if a person does not receive treatment quickly.

 Metabolic syndrome refers to a collection of conditions and symptoms, including diabetes, high blood pressure, and obesity.

 - high LDL (“bad”) cholesterol and low HDL (“good”) cholesterol

 - a large waist size due to body fat around the middle

 - high levels of triglycerides in the blood

 Risk factors for diabetes and other aspects of metabolic syndrome include low physical activity and excess weight.

-Diabetes can affect a person’s mental health in various ways.
-We describe some of these ways here:
+Diabetes can affect a person’s mental health in

 Learning as much as possible about diabetes can help reduce stress.
 The more a person knows about their condition, the more control they will feel they have over their diabetes and its treatment.